Orion-Grieco/classDocs-1/README.md

 ## `classDocs/`

-All materials given out in class will be accessible using the `classDocs/` repository which is hosted on GitHub.
-Note: The HTTP link works in absence of SSH keys.
-The link for this repository will be made available on the course website.
+All materials (i.e., slides, code, data and other resources) given out in class will be archived in the `classDocs/` repository which is hosted on GitHub.
+To clone this repository (i.e., making a local copy of all materials on your own machine) use the command; `git clone git@github.com:AlleghenyCollege-CIS-301-F2024/classDocs.git`.
+You will only have to do this once to create this local copy, however, you may make other copies of the `classDocs/` repository, if your previous copy of the repository becomes corrupt for some reason.

+To update your local repository (i.e., to get the latest slides and resources), use the following command from the directory of the repository on your local machine; `git pull`.
+This command will check to see what updates are available online to download them to your machine.

 ## Course Deliverable
 <!-- https://sites.allegheny.edu/registrar/spring-2023-final-exam-schedule/ -->